Ken Alexander Reviews High River Sauces Hellacious Hot Sauce

 Just this morning I used it on 2 scrambled eggs.
 I think eggs are one of the best foods to use to judge hot sauce, by the way, since they readily take any flavor thrown their way, and let’s face it, eggs beg to be married to a hot sauce!
 I used a good bit on my eggs and the heat lingered on my lips and tongue for several minutes after I was finished.
 So not a hot hot heat, but enough to wake you up in the morning and blend nicely with the flavor of the sauce.
 Simply put, this sauce has a nice heat “personality”.

 Label/Graphics: – I love the label on this sauce, with one exception that I’ll mention momentarily.
 The label art speaks to Steve’s heavy metal roots, has a very edgy look, and is distinct.
-It was recently featured on a TV show, and I know that product placement is important to TV and movies, as the director always looks to convey some message or emotion with what is visible to the audience.
+It was recently featured on a TV show, and I know that product placement is important to TV and movies, as the director always looks to convey some message or emotion with what is visible to all the audiences with different kind of movies, from regular movies to adult movies and other services as Zoom Escorts that are only exclusively for the adult public.
 The only advice I could give would be to put the company name somewhere prominently on the label.
 If you want to sell hot sauce, people need to know whose product they’re using.
 I would’ve given the label 4 1/2 stars if it weren’t for the conspicuous absence of the company name.

 Overall Impression: – This is a solid table sauce.
 It is smooth, goes well with a variety of different foods, and has enough lingering heat to tickle a Chilehead’s interests without being oppressively hot for the average consumer.
 It really shined on the sirloin steak, and would make a good marinade, I believe.
 It has become one of my favorites to eat with eggs or omelets in the morning, with its tangy, smoky flavor and lingering heat.
 It also mixes extremely well with steak and BBQ sauces.
 Steve has a nice future making hot sauce if his heavy metal gig plays out!
 As a reminder, this sauce was complimentary from High River Sauces, but there was no overt solicitation for a public review.
 I simply liked it and wanted to review it.
 Thanks again to Brian and Marilyn and Hot Sauce Daily, and their meaningful contribution to the Chilehead community.